-“Wish it were that I had aught to be thankful for in my line of work.”
+“Wish I had aught to be thankful for.”

 “Is it not a good work to be king?”
 Elswyth asked.

-“A good work!” he said, raising his voice.
 “It’s an excellent work!
 ‘Tis my health I am troubled by.
-This cancer,” he gestured to his back, “it eats me like stew.”
+This cancer”—he gestured to his back—“it eats me as I might eat stew.”